PixelWeatherProject/pwos/README.md

   No changes are needed.

   ### GPIO Pins
-  The on-board LED is on a different pin.
-You'll need to set `LED_BUILTIN` in your sysconfig ([src/config/sys.rs](src/config/sys.rs)).
-Additionally, you'll also need to set `LED_BUILTIN_INVERT` to `true`, because the LED's negative terminal is connected to the GPIO pin.
+  The on-board LED is on a different pin, and its negative terminal is connected to the GPIO pin, meaning it works with inverted logic.

   - On-board LED: `GPIO_21`
   - I2C SDA: `GPIO_5`